High Deductible Medicare Supplement Plan G

 Frequently Asked Questions:

-The main contrast between Plan G and High Deductible Plan G is that with the former, you only have to pay your standard Medicare Part B deductible of $226.
+The main contrast between Plan G and High Deductible Plan G is that with the former, you only have to pay your standard Medicare Part B deductible of $226. annually.
 However, for the latter, the annual deductible increases to $2,700 before any Medicare insurance coverage applies.
 The increased amount for the high-deductible option correlates directly to lower premiums overall.

 High Deductible Plan G can be worth it if you know you will require medical care during the year due to age or pre-existing conditions that can add up quickly without insurance protection.
-It might also be worth considering if you have enough savings set aside to cover your deductible should it become necessary, as it could save you thousands of dollars in out-of-pocket expenses down the road compared to not having a Medigap Plan at all.
+It might also be worth considering if you have enough savings set aside to cover your deductible should it become necessary, as it could save you thousands of dollars in out-of-pocket expenses down the road (compared to not having a Medigap plan at all).